Rudya93/kops/docs/aws.md

 with the cluster's DNS.

 **Please DO NOT MOVE ON until you have validated your NS records!
-This is not required if a gossip-based cluster is created.**
+This is not required if a gossip-based cluster is created.** export EDITOR=...
+etcdClusters:
+  - etcdMembers:
+    - instanceGroup: master-eu-central-1a
+      name: a
+      volumeSize: 2 # add this line
+    name: main
+  - etcdMembers:
+    - instanceGroup: master-eu-central-1a
+      name: a
+      volumeSize: 2 # add this line
+    name: events

 ## Cluster State storage